DscAuca/ts-portfolio-challenge/README.md

 ## Contributing
-Pull requests are welcome. basically you have to create a pull request named your github username plus portfolio for example `slviosage-portfolio`.
+Pull requests are welcome. basically you have to create a branch named named your github username plus portfolio for example    `salviosage-portfolio` and after you will have to brach off your branches to create other branches .

+every pull reauest will have to be reviewed by three of your teammate before being merged to the `develop` brach